dagrimb/myfavfilmz-React-client/README.md

 * Prop-Types: **npm install --save prop-types**

 TO RUN THE PROJECT
+* Download the project and, in your terminal or CLI, navigate to the main (i.e. **myfavfilmz-client**) project directory
 * Run the client application using parcel: **myfavfilmz-client/src/index.html** (if this does not work, please try **npm run dev**)
   * index.html serves as the entry point of the application